Replicate Partitioned Tables and Indexes

 When partitions have the exact same partition scheme at the publishers and subscribers you can turn on allow_partition_switch along with replication_partition_switch which will only replicate the partition switch statement to the subscriber.
 You can also turn on allow_partition_switch without replicating the DDL.
 This is useful in the case where you want to roll old months out of the partition but keep the replicated partition in place for another year for backup purposes at the subscriber.

-If you enable partition switching, you might also need split and merge operations in near future.
+If you enable partition switching on SQL Server 2008 R2 through the current version, you might also need split and merge operations in near future.
 Before executing a split or merge operation on a replicated table ensure that the partition in question does not have any pending replicated commands.
 You should also ensure that no DML operations are executed on the partition during the split and merge operations.
 If there are transactions which the log reader has not processed, or if DML operations are performed on a partition of a replicated table while a split or merge operation is executed (involving the same partition), it could lead to a processing error with log reader agent.
 In order to correct the error, it might require a re-initialization of the subscription.

 You should not enable partition switching for Peer-to-Peer publications, due to the hidden column which is used to detect and resolve conflict.